-Sandglass Theater Co-Artistic Director Shoshana Bass thinks now is a good time to be asked to perform her family’s puppet display “Punschi” on the Dover Free Library’s Dessert Social.
-We’re virtually happy to be there and to be taking element in it,” she said.
+Sandglass Theater Co-Artistic Director Shoshana Bass thinks now is a good time to be asked to perform her family’s puppet display “Punschi” at the Dover Free Library’s Dessert Social.
+We’re virtually happy to be there and to be taking part in it,” she said.
 “Right now, we feel it’s crucial to locate laughter.
-It’s critical to see live artwork, live theater, and interactive matters and not on display.
+It’s critical to see live artwork, live theater, and interactive matters, and not on display.
 It feels truly progressive now.
-And something that brings communities together is critical proper now, especially in a rural area.
+And something that brings communities together is critical now, especially in a rural area.

-The annual fundraiser is happening at Dover Town Hall at 7 p.M.
-Thursday, Aug.
-8. “Delicious cakes” supplied through neighborhood inns, bakers and companies are promised in advertising and marketing for the occasion.
-Entry is with the aid of donation.
-Proceeds advantage the library.
+The annual fundraiser is happening at Dover Town Hall at 7 p.m. on Thursday, Aug.
+8. “Delicious cakes” supplied through neighborhood inns, bakers, and companies are promised in advertising and marketing for the occasion.
+Entry is with the aid of a donation.
+Proceeds benefit the library.
 Library Director John Flores estimates the fundraiser has been around for about 26 years.
-Last yr, more than $1,000 turned into raised.
+Last year, more than $1,000 turned into raised.

 Zeller stated she has been visiting the puppet show around New England and the US along with her sister for the beyond four years.
 Intended for a circle of the relative’s target market, “Punschi” is inspired by conventional German fairground performances and avenue theater.